symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

     2-of-2 multisig account example

-One of the accounts, for example Alice's, will announce a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` to increase ``minApprovalDelta``.
+One of the accounts, for example Alice's, will announce a :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>` to increase ``minApprovalDelta``.

 1. First, define Alice account as the cosignatory and the multisig account using its public key.